seanskggo72/ShopGrok-Challenge/README.md

 ### Challenge 2

-Create a basic web crawler + use Python regex to extract data from string and make it json serialisable
+Create a basic web crawler + use Python regex to extract data from string and make it json serialisable.

-Scrapy folder, CSV output as well as the Python files are located in ```Python_challenge``` directory.
+Scrapy application, CSV output as well as the Python files are located in ```Python_challenge``` directory.